 Mr A holds 10,000 shares at ₹10 each.
 In the case of a share consolidation in the ratio of 1:5, the 5 shares will be reduced to 1 share.
 The 10,000 shares will be reduced to 2000 shares.
 The number of shares reduces, but the overall value of the shares remains the same.

 - Value of holdings before the consolidation of shares: 10,000 × 10 = ₹1,00,000

 - Value of holdings after the consolidation of shares: 2000 × 50 = ₹1,00,000

 There are scenarios where due to the reverse stock split or consolidation of shares, the shareholder could be left with a unit of stock that is less than one full share.
 These shares are called fractional shares.
 Since fractional shares don’t trade in markets, the company appoints a trustee to buy them.
 The trustee then buys back those fractional shares from the investors, and the proceeds are credited to the primary bank account.
 To learn more about fractional shares, see What is a fractional share?

-All the corporate actions can be viewed on this list ( DOC ).
+All the current and upcoming corporate actions can be tracked on this list (DOC).